Aneka

-Mary Sandeman (born 20 November 1947), better known by her former stage name Aneka (/ə'niːkə/ ə-NEE-kə), is a retired Scottish traditional singer.
+Mary Sandeman (born 20 November 1947), better known by her former stage name Aneka (/ə'niːkə/ ə-NEE-kə), is a Scottish retired traditional singer.

 In 1981, she reached number one in the UK Singles Chart with her song "Japanese Boy".
 She was well known for the Oriental image she took on for the song.
 After her brief foray into pop, she reverted to her real name and reestablished herself as an accomplished performer of Scottish traditional music.

 Career

 Introducing Mary Sandeman (1979–1981)

-Under her real name, Aneka released two albums; one in 1979 titled Introducing Mary Sandeman, featuring traditional folk songs sung both in English and Scots language.
+Under her real name, Aneka released four EPs from 1965–1976 and several albums, with the first in 1979 titled Introducing Mary Sandeman.
+All feature traditional folk songs sung in both English, Scots and Scottish Gaelic.

-Aneka had been a Gold Medal winner at The Mòd.
-After her commercial success ended, Aneka dropped the Aneka name and returned to her Scottish folk roots and continued to perform under her real name.
+Aneka was a Gold Medal winner at The Mòd, and after her commercial success ended she dropped the Aneka name and returned to her Scottish folk roots, continuing to perform under her real name.